adriaros/Marvelpop/README.md

 Also, classes are all "Final" by default, so they can't be inherited by others.
 This means they can't override its methods to change its behavior; they need to use their class the way it was written.

+#### The Liskov Substitution Principle

+`Derived classes must be substitutable for their base classes.`

+This means that any class that inherits from the parent class can be used anywhere the parent class is used.

+Also, this principle allows for easy testing, as dependency injection with Mocks that inherit from the parent class is very easy.

+#### The Interface Segregation Principle

+`Make fine grained interfaces that are client specific.`

+This means that clients should not have more methods than they actually use.
+This makes the code more maintainable, composable and has fewer dependencies (which you don't need).

+#### The Dependency Inversion Principle

+`Depend on abstractions, not on concretions.`

+This means that our classes should depend on interfaces or abstract classes instead of concrete classes and functions.
+This means that we do not directly depend on the class itself, for example, if it is a third-party framework and it changes, the operation of our application is not affected.

 ### Main